Are you insured?

 How far in advance do I need to book?

-For a newborn session it is always best to book BEFORE the baby is due; preferably a couple of months before.
+For a newborn session it is always best to book BEFORE the baby is due; preferably after you 12 weeks scan.
 This allows for planning on my part as we have only a limited amount of time (up to 10 days) to get the perfect shots after the baby is born.

 Ideally, for a normal photo shoot I like to book a month in advance.
 However this is not set in stone and if you have a more urgent requirement, then give me a call and I will always do my best to accommodate your requests.